Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

 5. Select the hub virtual network for the **Virtual network** field
 6. Click on **OK** at the bottom

-> :warning: Stop here if you are deploying the bluegreen scenario and return to the next step there.
+> :warning: Stop here if you are deploying the blue-green scenario and return to the next step there.
 Do not deploy the basic workload in the link below.

 :arrow_forward: [Deploy a Basic Workload](./08-workload.md)